Microsoft has developed many programs to help users and businesses grow. Two of those programs are OneNote and Word.

-Both are family because both come in the Microsoft Office package, but we use both differently.
+Both are family because both come in the Microsoft 365 suite, but we use both differently.
 Let’s dive into OneNote vs. Word and see which to use where.

 Interface